Deep Generative Quantile Bayes: Generative Bayesian Computation

 To train the functions $\varphi$, $b$, and $f$, we optimize the following objective function

-which was first designed by \cite{sun2022conditional} to optimize the dual problem \eqref{eq:dual3} in Section \ref{sec:Conditional_details}.
-The use of the objective function as in \eqref{eq:sun_objective} encourages learning a function $f(X)$ that is linear to the true quantile $Q_{\theta\mid X}$, based on which the linear coefficients $\varphi(u)$ and $b(u)$ are accurately learned.
+which was first designed by \cite{sun2022conditional} to optimize the dual problem \eqref{eq:dual3} in Section \ref{sec:Conditional_details}. {The algorithm is presented in Algorithm \ref{alg:brenier}.} The use of the objective function as in \eqref{eq:sun_objective} encourages learning a function $f(X)$ that is linear to the true quantile $Q_{\theta\mid X}$, based on which the linear coefficients $\varphi(u)$ and $b(u)$ are accurately learned.
 To ensure that $f(X)$ is a summary statistic, an option is to learn $f$ with DeepSet, the details of which are elaborated in Section \ref{sec:summary.learning}.
-Meanwhile, $\varphi$ and $b$ are parametrized using ICNNs as in \cite{sun2022conditional} to ensure their convexity in $u$ {(3 hidden layers of width 512, and CELU activation)}.
-To maintain $\E[f(X)]=0$, we adopt batch normalization as in \cite{sun2022conditional}.
+Meanwhile, $\varphi$ and $b$ are parametrized using ICNNs as in \cite{sun2022conditional} to ensure their convexity in $u$ {(3 hidden layers of width 512, and CELU activation)}. { Any summary statistic $f(X)$ learned by Algorithm \ref{alg:brenier} that is not mean-zero will result in $b$ and $\varphi$ diverging to infinity.} To maintain $\E[f(X)]=0$, we adopt batch normalization as in \cite{sun2022conditional}.

 In our implementation, we use Adam optimizer with default hyperparameter settings, and with a learning rate 0.01.
 For every epoch (every 100 iterations), we reduce the learning rate multiplicative by 0.99.